Meet the team

 The holder of a PhD in Higher Education Transformation, Fatima’s academic qualifications include a B.Sc.
 (Chemistry) and a Master’s degree in Critical Thinking.
 The prospect of developing solutions to education challenges through the application of systematic project design and rigorous research design principles and practices, is one of the big motivators for Fatima to be part of the Zenex Foundation team.

-Marion is a Senior Programme Manager at the Zenex Foundation, which she joined in 2018 after working in the private sector.
+Marion is Director: Programmes at the Zenex Foundation, which she joined in 2018 after working in the private sector.

 Marion is an accomplished, well rounded executive professional who has worked in varied industries with diverse professionals.
 Offering in excess of 30 years’ experience across a range of leadership roles with strategic and operational management responsibilities.
 She holds a Bachelor’s degree in Social Science, as well a Post-Graduate Diploma in Management from University of Witwatersrand and Post Graduate Diploma in Environmental Management and Sustainability from University of Stellenbosch.